Skip to main content

-This is the final section of a petition delivered to Queen Victoria in 1884 by Tāwhiao, the Māori king, and a number of other rangatira.
+This is the final section of a petition delivered to Queen Victoria in 1884 by Tāwhiao, the second Māori king, and a number of other rangatira.
 The petition called for a Māori parliament and a commission of inquiry into land confiscations.
 It was referred back to the New Zealand government, which dismissed it.
-This petition was one of a number of 19th-century attempts by Māori to redress injustices under te Tiriti o Waitangi.
-They were generally unsuccessful.
+This petition was one of a number of attempts by Māori to redress injustices under te Tiriti o Waitangi.
+Such attempts were often limited in their success.

 Using this item